yugabyte/yugabyte-db/docs/content/latest/secure/security-checklist.md

 ### RPC bind interfaces

 Limit the interfaces on which YugabyteDB instances listen for incoming connections.
 Specify just the required interfaces when starting `yb-master` and `yb-tserver` by using the `--rpc_bind_addresses` option.
 Do not bind to the loopback address.
-Read more in the [Admin Reference](../../reference/configuration/yb-tserver/) section on how to use these options when starting the yb-master and yb-tserver processes.
+Read more in the [Admin Reference](../../reference/configuration/yb-tserver/) section on how to use these options when starting `yb-master` and `yb-tserver` services.

 ### Tips for public clouds

-* Do not assign a public IP address to the nodes running YugabyteDB if possible.
-The applications can connect to YugabyteDB over private IP addresses.
+* Do not assign a public IP address to the nodes running YugabyteDB, if possible.
+Applications can connect to YugabyteDB over private IP addresses.

 * In Amazon Web Services (AWS), run the YugabyteDB cluster in a separate VPC ([Amazon Virtual Private Network](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) and peer this only with VPCs from which database access is required, for example from those VPCs where the application will run.